 The New Normal: What Our Journey with Autism Has Taught Us

 Developmentally, Charilyn always seemed to lag behind Alena.
 Alena rolled over, sat up and walked first.
 When it came to speaking, Alena learned to vocalize effortlessly and she was able to put those vocalizations together to represent meaningful communication.
 Sounds were put into words, and words were strung together to create sentences.
 But speech never came together for Chari.
 I knew around the time of her 18-month check-up that something was quite different with Charilyn.
-At first, it was believed by all of us that speech was the issue at hand.
-We thought if we could get her Early Intervention services for speech, all would be fine.
+At first, we believed that speech was the issue at hand.
+We thought if we could get her early Intervention services for speech, all would be fine.
 So, we did, and Charilyn began to receive speech services.

 — Maria Garcia Underwood